OIM3640/resources/project.md

 - Due: Friday, 12/10
 - Project code is worth 35% of the project grade (see code rubric on the Code Grading Rubric)

 Project code must be submitted via GitHub.
 You must include a **README** describing how to run your code, including any required dependencies (e.g. libraries to install) and any input files.
 [Here](https://github.com/kautukkundan/Awesome-Profile-README-templates) is a collection of awesome README templates to get some ideas.
+[Here](https://readme.so/) is a website that helps you create a README.

 Proper documentation is important to your final submission, and one way to ensure you have adequate docstrings is to generate documentation from them.
 You can do this using [pydoc](https://docs.python.org/3.9/library/pydoc.html).
 If you want to generate truly beautiful documentation, check out [Sphinx](https://www.sphinx-doc.org/en/master/) (the tool used to generate the Python documentation).